Master of Science in Globalization and Sustainable Development

 Globalization and the increased interconnectedness created by the rapid flow of capital, people, goods, images and ideologies across national boundaries requires a new set of specialized educational tools.
-The two-year Master in Globalization, Transnationalism and Culture prepares students to analyze the complex interactions between the political, economic, cultural and social trends which are having profound effects on our contemporary world.
+The two-year Master in Globalization and Sustainable Development prepares students to analyze the complex interactions between the political, economic, cultural and social trends which are having profound effects on our contemporary world.

-- 1 December: If you are from a non-EU/non-EEA country
+1 December: If you are from a Applicants who are citizens of non-EU/non-EEA countries

-This Master's programme is designed to provide its students with the specialist knowledge and transferable skills to pursue careers in global corporations, non-governmental organizations or with international campaigning groups.
+This Master's programme is designed to provide its students with the specialist knowledge and transferable skills to pursue careers in global corporations, non-governmental organisations or with international campaigning groups.

-The master's programme in Globalization, Poltics and Culture involves two years of full-time studies.
+The master's programme in Globalization and Sustainable Development involves two years of full-time studies.
 The workload for a full-time student for one academic year is 60 credits.

 The programme is structured around core courses and elective courses (7.5 credits).
 In addition, the programme consists of an internship (30 credits) and a master's thesis (30 credits).

-Degree: Master of Science (MSc) in Globalization: Transnationalism and Culture
+Degree: Master of Science in Globalization and Sustainable Development

 Restricted admission: Yes

 Language of instruction: English